ZeldOcarina/nu-dentistry/dental-emergency.md

       - **Excessive bleeding gums.** A little bit of blood after flossing or a dental exam is typical.
 It can be a sign of gingivitis or early **periodontal disease**.
 However, if the gums won't stop bleeding, this may indicate a severe injury or advanced gum disease.

     lists: []
-  - template: text-1
-    block: text-1
-    background:
-      color: dark
-      overlay:
-        opacity: 0.5
-        color: ""
-      image: ""
-      video: ""
-    heading_tag: H2
-    color: light
-    align: left
-    columns: "2"
-    superheading:
-    heading: DO I NEED A TOOTH EXTRACTION?
-    text: WE MAKE SURE YOU’RE ALWAYS PREPARED, EVEN WITH SERIOUS PROCEDURES.
-    content: |-
-      At Nu Dentistry, we do our best to save your teeth, but that's not always possible.
-Sometimes a tooth has decayed too much or fractured too severely for repairs like fillings, root canals, and frequent deep cleanings to be an option.
-Other times, extra or crowded teeth block emerging teeth from coming out without ruining the alignment of your arch.
-During cases like these, the best option to protect the teeth and bone around it is to have the tooth extracted.
-There are two kinds of extractions: a simple extraction and a surgical extraction.
-Simple extractions are for teeth visible above the gum line, and they can be done by loosening the tooth with an elevator tool and removing it with forceps.

-      Surgical extractions are done on teeth either broken beneath or un-emerged from the gums.
-This type requires an incision into the gums to entirely remove the submerged tooth.
-While this procedure may seem scary at first, our dentists make sure that your operation is virtually painless.
-We offer multiple anesthetic and sedation options, guaranteeing that you're always comfortable during your treatment.
-We offer many services, such as implants, dentures, and bridges, that can help fill the gap and restore your missing tooth.
-We want to make sure you're always happy with your smile.
-    lists: []

   - template: cta-1
     block: cta-1
     color: light